cobalthq/cobalt-api-docs/versions/v2/content/rate-limits.md

 # Rate Limits

 The Cobalt API sets rate limits API requests to manage request volume and maintain system availability.
-Here are some details on the rate limit policy that Cobalt API implements:

 - Rate limiting follows a **fixed-window policy**, with a maximum number of requests allowed in a specific time window.